trailblazer/trailblazer.github.io/guides/trailblazer/2.0/02-trailblazer-basics.md

 {{ "app/concepts/blog_post/operation/create.rb:contract-build:../trailblazer-guides:operation-02" | tsnippet  }}

 Even though Trailblazer allows to have ["inline contracts"](/gems/operation/2.0/contract.html#overview-reform), we don't want to clutter our operation with additional validation code.
-This is why I use the `:constant` option to tell `Contract::Build` what class to instantiate.
+This is why I use the `:constant` option to tell `Contract::Build` what contract class to use.

 Don't try to understand everything at once right now, just believe me that `Contract::Build` will create this mysterious contract class and pass it the operation's model.